Sajan-coder039/AI/README.md

 pip install pre-commit
 pre-commit install
 pre-commit run --all-files
-These hooks include:

-Auto-formatting with Black

-Linting with Flake8

-Removing unnecessary whitespace

-⚙️ Continuous Integration with GitHub Actions
+### ⚙️ Continuous Integration with GitHub Actions
-The CI pipeline is defined in .github/workflows/ci.yml.
+CI is configured to:

-It runs automatically when code is pushed or a pull request is opened on the main branch.
-It performs the following steps:

-Sets up a Python environment
+Set up Python environment

-Installs dependencies
+Install dependencies

-Runs tests with pytest
+Run tests with pytest

-Executes pre-commit checks
+Run pre-commit checks

+Triggered on pushes and pull requests to the main branch.

-🐳 Docker Overview
+### 🐳 Docker Overview
-Dockerfile: Builds the app using Python and FastAPI.
+Dockerfile: Builds the app container image using Python and FastAPI.

-docker-compose.yml: Manages the container, reads the .env file, and simplifies running everything with one command.
+docker-compose.yml: Simplifies running containers and environment configuration.